You are here

 It is not necessary for visitors to enter any kind of personal data to access the Europass site.
 Visitors have the option, only if they wish to do so, of entering personal and non personal information in the related forms of the 'On-line creation' pages.
 At the end of data entry, visitors have the option of receiving a file in the Europass format.
 The purpose of entering any personal data or information is merely to enable visitors to generate and download and/or send by e-mail documents having the specific Europass format.

-Information such as IP address (Internet Protocol Address), age, gender, language skills, years of work experience, nationality and country of residence are collected and kept for statistical purposes, ensuring anonymity.
-Such statistical use complies with Regulation (EC) N° 45/2001 of the European Parliament and of the Council of 18 December 2000 on the protection of individuals with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data.
+Information such as age, gender, language skills, years of work experience, nationality and country of residence are collected and kept for statistical purposes, ensuring anonymity.
+Such statistical use complies with Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of natural persons with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data, and repealing Regulation (EC) No 45/2001 and Decision No 1247/2002/EC.

 3. Who has access to your information?

-Your data are processed for a short period of time by the Europass web servers without being viewed or processed by any physical person.
+When you use the Europass online editor, your data are processed for a short period of time by the Europass web servers without being viewed or processed by any physical person.
+Once processed, these data are immediately deleted.
 Access to the Europass servers is restricted to authorised technical operators who manage and maintain the operating system and the Europass software and services.
 The contracts of Europass technical staff have specific binding confidentiality and non-disclosure statements.

 4. How do we protect and safeguard your information?